-A live public discussion took place on June 15th 19:30 BST, bringing together forty international experts including Andy Lawrence, Brian Eno, Catherine Heymans and many others.
+A live public discussion took place on June 15th 2021 at 19:30 BST, bringing together forty international experts including Andy Lawrence, Brian Eno, Catherine Heymans and many others.
 What are the real issues, and what should we do?
 For information on the associated book, click here.
 For what you can do to help, click here.
 A recording of the event is on the YouTube channel of the Astronomical Society of Edinburgh.
 Here is a transcript of the Zoom-chat between the participants.
 The video is also embedded below

-Connecting the world sounds great: very few people would argue with goal, and what new space companies have been doing is visionary and exciting.
+Connecting the world sounds great: very few people would argue with that goal, and what new space companies have been doing is visionary and exciting.
 However, experts around the world are become increasingly anxious about where the New Space Race is heading.
 Astronomers are being photo-bombed by the huge fleets of new spacecraft; the inexorable increase in space debris is threatening the viability of activity in space; our last global shared wilderness is being ruthlessly annexed; some space companies feel they are facing a playing field that isn’t level; and policy experts worry that the legal framework set up in the 1960s is no longer fit for purpose.

 The debate on these issues has so far been mostly in highly technical scientific and business meetings.
 The idea of this event was to bring together a wide range of experts from around the world to explain and debate the issues at a more general level.
 We also aim to ask the question: where do we go from here?
 The debate took place on Zoom, and was simultaneously live-streamed on Youtube for the general public.
 The debate is hosted by the Astronomical Society of Edinburgh (ASE), partnering with the School of Physics and Astronomy at the University Edinburgh, and the Gnosis Network.

 Following a brief opening, the event had five parts:

 Opening (19:30 BST = 20:30 CEST = 14:30 EDT = 11:30 PDT)